colindaven/guppy_on_slurm/README.md

 Splitting and accelerating the Oxford Nanopore basecaller guppy using SLURM

-Dr. Colin Davenport, June 2019
+Dr. Colin Davenport, June 2019 - Oct 2020

-Warning: only tested on Ubuntu 16.04 to date
+Warning: only tested on Ubuntu 16.04 to date.
+Guppy works fine on Ubuntu 20.04, use a singularity container.

 1. Clone the repository